huymn/SoftwareSpendReporter/README.md

 ## Usage
 - Download the zip file and extract to location of your chosing
 - In the Command Prompt, navigate to where you extracted the files
-- From there, nagivate to SoftwareSpendReporter\out\production\SoftwareSpendReporter
+- From there, nagivate to /out/production/SoftwareSpendReporter
 - Run the command :

       java com.servicenow.softwarespendreporter ./path/to/inputfile.csv